Stoke City F.C. Women: Modern history

 Stoke City Ladies were formed in 2001 and began playing in the West Midlands League Division One, the sixth tier of Woman's football in England.
 They finished in third position gaining promotion to the West Midlands League Premier Division.
 They spent the next seven season's in the fifth tier before winning the league title in 2008–09 after amassing 81 points scoring 95 goals and conceding only 14 in just 22 matches.
 They also won the Staffordshire County Cup four time in a row from 2009 to 2012.
 In March 2013 with the side well on top of the Midland Combination League the club decided to apply to join the expanding FA Woman's Super League, however their attempt was unsuccessful.
 They won their sixth County Cup by beating their reserve team 5–1 on 19 March 2013.
 They won the Midland Combination League title on 26 March 2013 beating Leafield Athletic 1–0.

 The club re-branded in July 2019 dropping the "Ladies" sub-title becoming Stoke City F.C.
 Women.
 In March 2023 it was announced that the team are to turn semi-professional for the 2023–24 season.
+In July 2023, the team appointed Marie Hourihan as their first full-time head coach.
+In 2024–25 the team reached the final of the FA Women's National League Cup for the first time, losing 3–1 to Nottingham Forest at the Bescot Stadium.